Drug buyers' clubs aim to tackle HIV prevention 'crisis'

 PrEP buyers’ clubs remain niche in the United States, but their use is growing, said Leslie Hall, a spokesman for the LGBT+ rights group Human Rights Commission (HRC).

-“I’m enthusiastic about any programs that allows folks to who live on the margins of society to have access to life-saving drugs,” he said.
+“I’m enthusiastic about any program that allows folks to who live on the margins of society to have access to life-saving drugs,” he said.

 Historian Lucas Richert said PrEP clubs had prompted discussions on drug prices and access to healthcare, especially since many of those who struggled to get the medication were from vulnerable groups.